DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 Here's what will happen with this configuration:

+* The action tells the policy to encrypt
 * No source property is specified, therefore this policy configuration will encrypt the message.content.
 * Specifying the passphrase means that a key and IV will be derived using PBKDF2.
 * The PBKDF2 will use 65000 and VarietyIsTheSpiceOfLife for pbkdf2-iterations and salt.
+Only the first 128 bits of salt are used!
 * a key-strength of 256 bits will be used.
 * The AES mode will be CFB.
 * There is no padding specified, so PKCS5Padding is used.